spirit-island/spirit-island-mod/CUSTOM.md

         - other: table - contains data about other adversary
           - exist: boolean - whether there is a second adversary
           - level: number - other adversary level
-    - return string of what players should be told, nil otherwise
+    - return string - what players should be told, nil otherwise
 - Callbacks:
   - requirements - determine whether random adversary/scenario should be used with current setup
     - requirements: boolean - set to true if you have Requirements function